zhaohangbo/Time-Series-DBs-Benchmarks/README.md

 cur_bulk += "{0}\n".format(json.dumps( choice(metrics_pool_dict[type_name])) )
 ```

-Step 4.
-Set the Size of Per Bulk
+5. Set the Size of Per Bulk
 ```
 The physical size of the bulk that is more important than the document count.
 Start with a bulk size around 5-15 MB and slowly increase it until no performance gains any more.
 By default, `--number-of-metrics-per-bulk = 60000, at which the physical size per Bulk is 6-8 MB`
 ```

-Step 5.
-Concurrency
+6. Concurrency
 ```
 Use `min_num_of_clients` and `max_num_of_clients` parameters to define the range of thread number.
 Then start increasing the concurrency of your bulk ingestion (multiple threads, etc)
 ```

-Step 6.
-View `report.txt` and find where `number of Failed bulks > 0`
+7. View `report.txt` and find where `number of Failed bulks > 0`

 ```
 Clients number: 1